totogot/YOLOv7_Logo_Detection/README.md

 Note: ipykernel has been included to enable the main.ipynb to be run also and for relevant visualisations to be outputted also.

+## Running model training and inference
+All workings and accompanying commentary around custom training and then subsequent inference can be found in the "main.ipynb" file.

+Note: the final model weights have not been saved as part of this GitHub repo due to limited storage

 ## Image data

 This project was built using a custom made dataset with 100 images containing the Petronas company logo, with fine-grained (annotated, including bounding boxes) labelled data obtained through manual tagging myself.

-It is worth noting that this volume of data is unlikely to lead to a high degree of accuracy, and in the real world you would anticipate providing a far larged dataset during training in order to develop a robust and accurate model for deployment - e.g. Ultralytics recommend >=1500 images per class (https://github.com/ultralytics/yolov5/wiki/Tips-for-Best-Training-Results).

-However, for the purpose of showing an end to end project, and to reduce the time and compuational power required for training, I deemed 50 images as sufficient.
+It is worth noting that this volume of data is unlikely to lead to a high degree of accuracy, and in the real world you would anticipate providing a far larged dataset during training in order to develop a robust and accurate model for deployment - i.e. >1500 images per class.
+However, for the purpose of showing an end to end project, and to reduce the time and compuational power required for training, I deemed 100 images as sufficient.

 ## Labelling data